 3. A Better Culture.
 In small teams, it is easy to build a culture through active demonstration.
 As you grow bigger, it is very likely that the message gets diluted.
 This is why so many organizations have specific training and programs dedicated to driving home the company’s culture.
 But what exactly is culture?
 Does the company’s culture focus only outward, or does it also impact everyday interactions within and across teams?
 Recognition is one aspect that needs to come from the individual.
 What better way to demonstrate it than to start at the very top?
 A good reward and recognition program can help you do just that.

-Stay tuned to our next blog on designing a good rewards and recognition program for your organisation.
-Don’t want to miss any updates?
-Subscribe to our newsletter and we’ll keep sending you updates every month on the blogs we publish.
+Stay tuned to our next blog on designing a good reward and recognition program for your organisation.